OpenMenu X

 • Light and clean.
 OpenMenu X does not use any hacks or undocumented APIs.

-• Supports the shortcut key for each menu item.
+• Supports the shortcut key assignment for each menu item.

 • Compatible with Cocoa applications.
 OpenMenu X can get the context information from both Carbon and Cocoa applications.